Mystery of British backpacker deepens after human remains found

 “No human remains have been located by Northern Territory Police, and a search is not currently being conducted,” the force said.
 “Current media reports are factually incorrect.”

-Assistant Commissioner Michael White said: “NT Police would like to advise the public that speculating on the identity on any missing person causes unwarranted grief and trauma to the family and friends.”
+Assistant commissioner Michael White said: “NT Police would like to advise the public that speculating on the identity on any missing person causes unwarranted grief and trauma to the family and friends.”

 The human remains were found as police searched for a missing woman, Angie Fuller, 30, who vanished on 9 January.
+Her disappearance is being treated as murder.

 Mr Falconio’s murder made headlines across the world but numerous searches over the years have failed to find his remains.